smohiudd/smohiudd.github.io/_posts/2022-07-01-battery-energy-model.markdown

 excerpt_separator: <!--more-->
 ---

-### Modelling electric vehicles (EV) performance and range is a critical aspect to address fears of so-called range anxiety.
+### Modelling electric vehicles (EV) performance and range is an important aspect in addressing fears of so-called range anxiety.
 Understanding battery performance is one of the more effective ways to do this.
 I explore the science (and equations) behind modelling battery State of Change (SoC) and how they are used in [Drivecycle](https://github.com/smohiudd/drivecycle).
 <!--more-->

 <style>